All articles

 TUI-level capture

-When /reprompt is enabled, every user submission below the min_length threshold gets passed through the refinement pipeline before reaching the main agent loop.
+When /reprompt is enabled, every user submission that meets the min_length threshold gets passed through the refinement pipeline before reaching the main agent loop.

 Repo-aware context build